 - Update and enforce your telecommuting policies and procedures.
-Be sure to create protocols about how and where employees are allowed to access, share, review and store files.
+Be sure to create protocols about how and where employees are allowed to access, share, review, and store files.
 Then ensure compliance.
-Even the best protections work only if staff are regularly trained and tested for data security compliance.
+Even the best protections only work if the staff are regularly trained and tested for data security compliance.

 - Put devices’ USB ports in read-only mode.
 The idea here is to prevent people from removing confidential information from a device by connecting another device (e.g., a flash drive) via a USB port.